benjamin-bt/task-generator-frontend/README.md

 ## Author

-This project is maintained by Benjámin Bartha-Tóth as part of his MA thesis work at ELTE Eötvös Lorán University (Hungary).
+This project is maintained by Benjámin Bartha-Tóth as part of his MA thesis work at ELTE Eötvös Loránd University (Hungary).